Morning, Thursday, 13th February 2020

-This conference will consider the way forward for open research data (ORD) in the UK.
+This conference will consider the way forward for the implementation of open research data (ORD) policies in the UK.

-It takes place in the context of the Open Research Data Task Force’s final report - Realising the potential - which built upon the principles of the Concordat on Open Research Data and set out recommendations in the areas of:
+It also follows the publication of the UK Government’s Open Research Data Task Force’s final report - Realising the potential - which built upon the principles of the Concordat on Open Research Data and set out recommendations in the areas of: